 Advice & guidance

-Mr. Simon Jones is the confidential liaison for whistle-blowers or any other person wishing to raise concerns about the integrity of research being conducted under the auspices of The Babraham Institute.
+Mr Simon Jones is the confidential liaison for whistle-blowers or any other person wishing to raise concerns about the integrity of research being conducted under the auspices of The Babraham Institute.

 Policies & procedures

 The Institute has in place policies, processes and activities to foster and support integrity in research practices and these are regularly reviewed and developed to reflect changing needs.
 Publicy available policies are available from the Policies page.

-The Institute’s Research Misconduct Policy is published on this website and describes the processes in place for managing an allegation of research misconduct against an individual or individuals working under the auspices of the Babraham Institute.
+The Institute’s Research Misconduct Policy describes the processes in place for managing an allegation of research misconduct against an individual or individuals working under the auspices of the Babraham Institute.
 The Policy describes processes for both initial and full investigations and refers to disciplinary action(s) that might follow from the investigations if it is determined that research misconduct has occurred.
 Timescales are included to ensure timely investigation of allegations.
 Consequent to the recent establishment of the Institute’s Research Integrity Committee this policy is under review in order to ensure that it meets all current needs and a future iteration will include details of an appeals process.

 Actions & activities